Frobenius Manifolds near the Discriminant and Relations in the Tautological Ring: Introduction

 \subsection{Acknowledgments}

 The author is very grateful for various discussions with A.~Buryak, E.~Clader, Y.P.~Lee, D.~Petersen, R.~Pandharipande, C.~Schiessl, S.~Shadrin and D.~Zvonkine.

 The author has learned about the method of obtaining relations by studying a CohFT near the discriminant from D.~Zvonkine at the conference \emph{Cohomology of the moduli space of curves} organized by the \emph{Forschungs-institut für Mathematik at ETH Zürich} in 2013.
 D.~Zvonkine there also expressed an idea why we should obtain the same relations from different CohFTs.
-Together with S.~Shadrin he studied them in comparison to relations obtained from degree considerations.
-See \cite{Ja14P} for a short discussion about how these are related.
+Together with S.~Shadrin he studied them in comparison to relations obtained from degree considerations (see Remark~\ref{rmk:degree}).

 The results on the extension of a Frobenius manifold to a CohFT is motivated from discussions with M.~Kazarian, T.~Milanov and D.~Zvonkine at the workshop \emph{Geometric Invariants and Spectral Curves} at the \emph{Lorentz Center} in Leiden.